Cool Winter: Colour Analysis Guide

 Use Pinterest?
 Pin and save for later.

 Winter colours are intense and icy.
 Think back to the winter scene – it’s full of black, bright whites and the coolest blues.
 Unlike Cool Summers, your high contrasting features mean that pastel colours will wash you out.
-Instead, stick to more vivid colours such as: fuchsia, bottle green, icy blue or cherry. nAnd, of course, steer clear of warm colours.
+Instead, stick to more vivid colours such as fuchsia, bottle green, icy blue or cherry.

 If you’re struggling to tell the difference between warm and cool colours, then check out my cool colours blog for a step-by-step breakdown.